Creating Your Timetable

 Once you determine what courses you’d like to take, you can create a mock timetable of your first year schedule.
 During SAO, a student-leader helps you create a timetable after you meet with your academic counsellor to ensure that you have selected all the necessary courses for your program, but you can also get a head start here!

 - Registrar’s Office Timetable

 - Bring a list of required courses for your intended program and what electives you want to explore

 - Mock Timetable: use this editable PDF to follow along while you build your schedule!

-- New this year - Use Draft my Schedule
+- Use Draft my Schedule

 - Have the Mock Timetable PDF provided above ready, or create your own timetable grid or use Draft my Schedule.